Approximate read: 3 minutes;

 Go for a walk (outside!)

 I firmly believe that walking is incredibly underrated!
 Walking is a primal movement, and an incredibly important one too!
 We move our whole body when we walk.
 We burn calories.
-Oh, and we take ourselves places!
+We take ourselves places, and it is sooo good for our mental health!

 Ask yourself WHY